At Hanoi's popular railway cafe street, trains may stop running under safety and urban renewal plans

 In October, another video captured a train crashing into tables and chairs placed too close to the tracks, VnExpress reported.

-In the latest develeopment, the Hanoi People's Committee sent a document to the Ministry of Construction, to propose adjusting passenger services on the national railway section between Hanoi Station and Gia Lam Statio.
+In the latest development, the Hanoi People's Committee sent a document to the Ministry of Construction, proposing to adjust passenger services on the national railway section between Hanoi Station and Gia Lam Station.

 Under the proposal, southbound passenger trains would terminate at Hanoi Station, while northbound services would end at Gia Lam, the Vietnam News Agency reported.